 There are also options for pursuing a claim in Australia, such as taking your matter to court, settling your matter out of court, pursuing a Redress Scheme claim, and other options such as victims of crime claims and Sentencing Act applications.
 We can discuss which option(s) are best suited to your needs.

-Ryan Carlisle Thomas can assist you with claims for member of the Stolen Generations of Australian Aboriginal and Torres Strait Islander people who were forcibly removed from their families and communities by Australian and State Governments, and has done so for many years.
+Ryan Carlisle Thomas can assist with claims for members of the Stolen Generations of Australian Aboriginal and Torres Strait Islander people who were forcibly removed from their families and communities by Australian and State Governments, and has done so for many years.

 The National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from Their Families estimated that between one in three and one in ten Indigenous children were forcibly removed between approximately 1910 until 1970.